jmmorato/openddsharp/Documentation/OpenDDSharp.Standard.Doc/index.md

 ## API Documentation

-A .NET friendly API fully documented for your DDS developments on Windows platforms.
+A .NET friendly API fully documented for your DDS developments on Windows, Linux and OSX platforms.

 [API Documentation](/api/index.html)